European Union Study Abroad Program

 From modest beginnings in 1950 as the European Coal and Steel Community, with a membership of six states and functions that were limited to trade and economics, the EU has evolved into an association of 27 member-states (as this is written we are assuming that the UK will, in fact, leave the EU, as a majority of Britons voted to do in the June 2016 referendum) representing an economic market of over 400 million people.
 Since the 1990s the EU has been taking steps toward playing a more active role in the world, developing aspects of a unified approach to world and regional issues that goes beyond the foreign policies of its member-states.
 In this course we will examine such questions as the degree to which collective EU action has and can replace that of sovereign member-states when it comes to external relations; the role and effectiveness of the EU in certain international conflicts, humanitarian crises, international terrorism and in particular regions of the world; and whether the EU represents a new form of influence in the world and has the potential to rival or even replace the United States as the voice of western democratic values.

-The EU as a global actor has been our central theme for the past few years, which means a special focus on the activities of the European External Action Service, the EU's counterpart to the US State Department.
+The EU as a global actor has been our central theme for the past several years, which means a special focus on the activities of the European External Action Service, the EU's counterpart to the US State Department.
 But as is the case every year we will spend much of our time examining the institutions and processes of the EU and certain other international institutions in order to arrive at a better appreciation of the nature of international governance.

 About the Paper